Manage Non-Persistent Attributes

 - Timestamp:A SimpleTimestamp (Year-Month-Day-Hour-Minute-Second)

 The NPA is added to your data source.

-For more information about how to select the NPAs that your resource returns, see Customize your API.
+For more information about how to reference NPAs in resources, see Manage Resource Attributes.

 You can view the NPAs that you have added to your data source in the following locations:

 - On the Schema page in API Creator.For more information about how to view your schema, see Database Connectivity.

 - In the Swagger documentation for your API.For more information, see Access OpenAPI (Swagger) Documentation for your API.